-As required by the Conflict Minerals Rule, the foregoing information is available on our website at the following Internet address: www.idexx.com.
+As required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD, a Conflict Minerals Report for the calendar year ended December 31, 2014 is provided as an exhibit to this Form SD and is available on our website at www.idexx.com.
 References to our website are inactive textual references only, and the information contained on our website is not incorporated by reference into this Form SD or our Conflict Minerals Report and should not be considered part of this Form SD or the Conflict Minerals Report.